Dynamic choosability of triangle-free graphs and sparse random graphs: Introduction

-The concept of the dynamic coloring was defined by Montgomery \cite{M}.
-An \emph{$r$-dynamic $k$-coloring} is a proper $k$-coloring with the additional assumption that $|f(N(v))| \geq \min \{r, d(v)\}$ for each vertex $v$ where $N(v)$ is the set of neighbors of $v$ in $G$ and $d(v)$ denotes the degree of $v$.
-The \emph{$r$-dynamic chromatic number} of $G$, denoted by $\chi _r(G)$, is defined analogously to the chromatic number, as the smallest number $k$ such that a $r$-dynamic $k$-coloring of $G$ exists.
-A \emph{dynamic coloring} and the \emph{dynamic chromatic number} of a graph refer to a \emph{2-dynamic coloring} and the \emph{2-dynamic chromatic number}, respectively.
-The concept of $r$-dynamic coloring refines the coloring problem of the square of a graph because of the following observation:
+The \emph{$r$-dynamic chromatic number} of $G$, denoted by $\chi _r(G)$, is defined as the smallest number $k$ such that an $r$-dynamic $k$-coloring of $G$ exists.
+A \emph{dynamic coloring} and the \emph{dynamic chromatic number} of a graph $G$ refer to a \emph{2-dynamic coloring} and the \emph{2-dynamic chromatic number} of $G$, respectively.